 - Permanent disability

 Being in a car accident can severely change your life.
 You may incur exorbitant medical bills or miss time from work.
 Unfortunately, these injuries merely represent those that are most common.
-Many other injuries can and do occur as the result of driver negligence, carelessness, and recklessness.
+Many other injuries can and do occur as a result of driver negligence, carelessness, and recklessness.

 What are Traumatic Brain Injuries?